Prizes and recognition

 Finalists are requested to submit a video of their idea/project if they have not done so yet.
 The video can be a maximum of 3 minutes long, longer videos cannot be considered!

 From among the finalists, the judges will make the final selection of three winners (Grand Prize, 2nd Prize, and 3rd Prize) in each category.
 Entries will be evaluated based on their entrepreneurial vision, feasibility, innovation, leadership, social impact, and sustainability, among other factors.
-The People’s Choice is awarded to the participant with the most votes.
+The People’s Choice is awarded to the participant with the most votes, across both categories.
 They are automatically among the finalists.

 Grand Prize winners will receive a virtual Gold Badge and a Certificate.